honggzb/Study-General/HTML5/IntersectionObserver API: defer, lazy-load.md

 **new members of the Observers family**

 - [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API):  The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport
+	- IntersectionObserver is an async non-blocking API
+	- IntersectionObserver replaces our expensive listeners on scroll or resize events
+	- IntersectionObserver does all the expensive calculations like getClientBoundingRect() for you so that you don’t need to
+	- IntersectionObserver follows the structural pattern of other Observers out there so, theoretically, should be easy to understand if you’re familiar with how other Observers work
 - [PerformanceObserver(as part of Performance Timeline Level 2 specification)](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver)

 <h3 id="Observer-vs-Event">1.
 Observer vs. Event</h3>